Isabel, Princess Imperial of Brazil

-Dona Isabel (29 July 1846 – 14 November 1921), called "the Redemptress", was the Princess Imperial (heiress presumptive to the throne) of the Empire of Brazil and the Empire's regent on three occasions.
-Born in Rio de Janeiro as the eldest daughter of Emperor Pedro II of Brazil and Empress Teresa Cristina, she was a member of the Brazilian branch of the House of Braganza (Portuguese: Bragança).
-After the deaths of her two brothers in infancy, she was recognized as her father's heiress presumptive.
-She married a French prince, Gaston, Count of Eu, in an arranged marriage and they had three sons.
+Dona Isabel (29 July 1846 – 14 November 1921), known as "the Redemptress" (A Redentora), was the Princess Imperial of Brazil and heir presumptive to the throne of the Empire of Brazil.
+She served as regent of the empire on three occasions and was a central figure in Brazilian history during the final decades of the monarchy.

+Born in Rio de Janeiro, Isabel was the eldest daughter of Emperor Pedro II and Empress Teresa Cristina, and a member of the Brazilian branch of the House of Braganza (Portuguese: Bragança).
+Following the deaths of her two younger brothers in infancy, she was formally recognized as her father's heir presumptive.
+In 1864, she entered into an arranged marriage with the French prince Gaston, Count of Eu, with whom she had three sons.

-During her father's absences abroad, Isabel acted as regent.
-In her third and final regency, she actively promoted and ultimately signed a law, named Lei Áurea or the Golden Law, emancipating all slaves in Brazil.
-Even though the action was broadly popular, there was strong opposition to her succession to the throne.
-Her gender, strong Catholic faith, and marriage to a foreigner were seen as impediments against her, and the emancipation of the slaves generated dislike among powerful planters.
-In 1889, her family was deposed in a military coup, and she spent the last 30 years of her life in exile in France.
+During Emperor Pedro II's absences abroad, Isabel exercised the powers of the crown as regent.
+In her third and final regency, she sponsored and signed the Lei Áurea ("Golden Law") in 1888, which abolished slavery in Brazil.
+Although emancipation was widely celebrated by the population, it intensified opposition among influential landowners and political elites.
+Her prospective accession was further contested due to prevailing gender prejudices, her strong Catholic faith, and her marriage to a foreign prince.

+In 1889, the Brazilian imperial family was overthrown in the military coup that ended the monarchy.
+Isabel subsequently lived in exile in France, where she spent the final three decades of her life.